About RiverSmart Communities

 RiverSmart Communities (the original project)

 A project for New England Communities combining river science with institutional insights for resilient river management.
 We researched groups and programs that are successfully helping communities to become river-smart.
-We profile three of these, and are using our learning to inform policy recommendations.
+We profiled three of these, and used our learning to inform policy recommendations.

 Funded by University of Massachusetts Center for Agriculture, Food and the Environment.

-Funded by the US Department of Agriculture's National Institue of Food and Agriculture
+Funded by the US Department of Agriculture's National Institute of Food and Agriculture

-This project aims to improve federal and state programs so they can more successfully help New England communities become river-smart.
-Our major product is a policy recommendation report, Supporting New England Communities to Become River-Smart: Policies and programs that can help New England towns thrive despite river floods, due in May 2016.
+This project aimed to improve federal and state programs so they can more successfully help New England communities become river-smart.
+Our major product is a policy recommendation report, Supporting New England Communities to Become River-Smart: Policies and programs that can help New England towns thrive despite river floods, published in 2016.